Methodician/flight.run/documentation/carousel/README.md

 ### B. Carousel Item (Sub-Component)

 The Carousel Item sub-component is an interchangeable static display element.
 It simply receives a single content item from the Carousel Frame and displays it in its customized template.
-Creating your own Carousel Item sub-component is almost exactly the same as creating a static webpage.

 Responsible for: